auth0-sandbox/auth0-application-development/module03-instructions.md

     })
     ```

-    There are two possibilities for failure here: an error could be thrown trying to destroy the session because it is not real, or
+    NOTE: There are two possibilities for failure here: an error could be thrown trying to destroy the session because it is not real, or
     the destroy method in the session could return an error.

 1. We need to make a change to the application configuration at Auth0.